Twins edge Tigers, magic number now 2 | Devdiscourse

-Willians Astudillo's two-run single highlighted a four-run seventh and the Minnesota Twins inched closer to their first American League Central Division title in nine years with a 4-2 victory over the host Detroit Tigers on Tuesday.
-Eddie Rosario supplied a two-run double for the Twins, who entered the night with a magic number of three to clinch the division.
-Minnesota is 12-5 against Detroit this season.
+Willians Astudillo and Eddie Rosario each had two-run hits in a four-run seventh inning, and the Minnesota Twins inched closer to their first American League Central title in nine years with a 4-2 victory over the host Detroit Tigers on Tuesday.
+The Twins, who improved to 12-5 against Detroit this season, lowered their magic number for clinching the division to two.
+The second-place Cleveland Indians, who beat the host Chicago White Sox 11-0 on Tuesday, trail Minnesota by four games with five games remaining.

-Jake Odorizzi (15-7) held the Tigers to one run on two hits and struck out seven in six innings.
-He was removed after 93 pitches due to hamstring tightness.
-Taylor Rogers got the last three outs for his 29th save.
-Detroit starter Spencer Turnbull (3-16), who hasn't recorded a win since May 31, was the hard-luck loser.
-He was charged with two runs on six hits and struck out five in six innings.

-Dawel Lugo doubled twice while scoring a run and knocking in the other for the Tigers.
-Lugo has eight hits in his last three games.
-The Twins were stymied by Turnbull until the seventh.
-Jake Cave led off the inning with a single and LaMonte Wade Jr. smacked a double down the left-field line, ending Turnbull's night.

 After Minnesota's big seventh inning, the Tigers scored a run in the eighth off Kyle Gibson on doubles by Willi Castro and Lugo.